You have 2 PagePops. View

-Fridley Field will be closed to the public from Monday, June 10, 2019 through Friday, August 9, 2019 to accommodate the replacement of the track surface and the artificial turf.
+Fridley Field will be closed to the public from Monday, June 10, 2019 until further notice to accommodate the replacement of the track surface and the artificial turf.
 The District recognizes the value of the field/track being open to the Hampton community and apologizes for the inconvenience.

 < back to page list